Example Of A Onomatopoeia Poem

 • Direct Onomatopoeia: This refers to words that directly mimic the sound they describe.
 Examples include buzz, hiss, sizzle, meow, woof, and bang.
 These words are inherently imitative and instantly recognizable.

 • Indirect Onomatopoeia: This is a more subtle form.
 It doesn't directly imitate a sound, but rather uses words that evoke the feeling or impression of a sound through their phonetic qualities.
-For example, the repeated use of harsh consonants like "k" and "t" in a poem might suggest a sense of abruptness or violence, even without employing explicit onomatopoeic words.
+As an example, the repeated use of harsh consonants like "k" and "t" in a poem might suggest a sense of abruptness or violence, even without employing explicit onomatopoeic words.
 The rhythm and sound pattern themselves become the onomatopoeic element.

 Examples of Onomatopoeia in Famous Poems and Contemporary Works